ProyectoPIONERA/mapping-editor/README.md

 3Xmap Studio is a visual editor for **[R2RML](https://www.w3.org/TR/r2rml/)** and **[RML](https://w3id.org/rml/core/spec)** mappings.
 It is built with [Streamlit](https://github.com/streamlit/streamlit) and uses [Morph-KGC](https://github.com/morph-kgc/morph-kgc/) to create the knowledge graph.

+## Project Status

+🚧 **Active Development** - This project is actively maintained and under continuous development.

 ## Features :sparkles:

 - Supports relational databases and CSV files (more formats to come).